310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% bubble Shinobu %}
 “That is just what we wanted to hear!
 The stronger the light, the darker the shadow!
 And that is* exactly *my forte! ☆”

 “Thank you, Isara-dono~!
-You were giving me a chance to say something ninja-like, right?! ♪”
+You were giving me a chance to say something ninja-like, right!? ♪”
 {% endbubble %}

 {% bubble Makoto %}